 List of all luaus on the Big Island

-There are currently 9 luau shows on the island, and they are organized on resorts properties on the Kohala coast and in and around Kailua Kona:
+There are currently 8 active luau shows on the island, all organized on resorts properties on the Kohala coast and in and around Kailua Kona:

-- Haleo luau (at the Sheraton Kona Resort in Keauhou, south Kona)
+- Voyagers of the Pacific luau (at the Royal Kona Resort in Kailua-Kona)

 - Island Breeze luau (at the Courtyard King Kamehamehaʻs Kona Beach Hotel in Kona)